trustoverip/tswg-trust-registry-protocol/specification/v3/core/spec.md

   defined by the EGF Document of each ecosystem it serves.

 ## Metadata Models
+_this section is normative_

+The following section outlines the metadata model requirements necessary for any bridge implementing TRQP.

+While the previous section introduced key metadata model concepts, the details provided here define their implementation.
+A crucial aspect of this model is the **1:many relationship** between an **ecosystem and its trust registries**—where an ecosystem may reference multiple trust registries, and a trust registry may serve multiple ecosystems.

 ### **Trust Registry**
 _this section is normative_